brillout/esm-cjs-interop-playground/readme.md

 hello
 ```

-This means that, from CJS's perspective, the ESM default lives at `moduleDefaut.default`.
+This means that the ESM default lives at `moduleDefaut.default`.

 # Observation 3